zjlucam/VisionAssistant/README.md

 ## Benchmarking Results for the Contextualisation Module

-The table below summarizes the performance of BLIPv2 configurations, highlighting the impact of different fine-tuning strategies and the concatenation of 2D CNN features on BLEU-4 and ROUGE scores.
+The table below summarises the performance of BLIPv2 configurations, highlighting the impact of different fine-tuning strategies and the concatenation of 2D CNN features on BLEU-4 and ROUGE scores.

 | **Model Configuration** | **Trainable Parameters** | **BLEU-4 ↑** | **BLEU-4 Variance ↓** | **ROUGE ↑** | **ROUGE Variance ↓** |
 |-------------------------|-------------------------|--------------|----------------------|-------------|----------------------|